-This area zeros in on your scope of responsibilities for each job you include on your resume, along with the top contributions you made while in each job, that will be relevant to your target employers.
+This area zeros in on your scope of responsibilities for each job you include on your resume, along with the top contributions you made while in each job.

 Then follow with 4-5 bullet points (if space allows), showcasing your top contributions, in terms of what will be most important to your target employers.

-For added impact, you may want to lead each job description with your most important contribution, that will be most relevant to your target employers.
+For added impact, you may want to lead each job description with your most important contribution.

 If space allows, you can also insert a quote here from someone you worked with about your value to the company.